How to Find the Best Meal Replacement Shakes Without Vitamin K

 - Blood Clotting Disorders: Individuals with conditions like deep vein thrombosis (DVT) might need to limit their vitamin K intake to reduce the risk of clotting.

 - Liver Disease: The liver is where clotting factors are produced.
-In advanced liver disease, the liver’s ability to produce clotting factors might be compromised, so limiting vitamin K intake can help regulate clotting function without overburdening the liver.
+In advanced liver disease, the liver’s ability to produce clotting factors might be compromised, so limiting vitamin K intake could help regulate clotting function without overburdening the liver.

 - Certain Surgeries: Following surgeries (like heart valve replacement) where blood clot prevention is critical, doctors might recommend a low-vitamin K diet to stabilize clotting risk.